opencontainers/tob/CHARTER.md

 p.
 Any issues that cannot be resolved by the TOB shall be referred to the Linux Foundation Executive Director for mediation, and, if necessary, for resolution by The Linux Foundation Board of Directors.

+q.
+If the Maintainership Coalition feels that the TOB does not represent their interests, they may raise a No-Confidence Motion by a qualified majority vote.
+Votes for No-Confidence Motions must be announced publicly and will be administered by the Executive Director using the procedure in Section 6 (j) of this Charter.
+If a No-Confidence motion is passed, then the entire TOB is immediately dissolved and an election is held to replace all of the TOB seats.

+r.
+The procedure for an election under Section 6 (q) of this Charter is identical to that of Section 6 (g) of this Charter, except that the four (4) member group of the TOB will only hold their seat for one (1) year in order to maintain the staggered terms outlined in Section 6 (f) of this Charter.
+   The four (4) member group will be chosen as being the least-favoured choices in the election who cleared the threshold for election.
+In the case of any ambiguity (such as a tie for 5th place), a random selection process (such as a fair coin toss) shall be used to select which member-elect will be part of the four (4) member group.

+s.
+In order to avoid abuse of No-Confidence Motions, they cannot be announced within two (2) weeks before or after a TOB election nor within ninety (90) days of a previous No-Confidence Motion (even if the previous motion was not successfully passed).

 ## 7. OCI Values.